jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It's our own fault.

 We gave the levers of power in our schools, hospitals, companies, and bureaucracies to the same managerial positions that were giving us unhappy lives as customers and workers.
+The people making the decisions aren't the ones with skin in the game of real-life.
 Now our society has to make impromptu plans to deal with this coronavirus pandemic.

 Should we really have expected better?

 <div class="center">
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/PracticalShockingDorado' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div></div>
-<figcaption>A classic for a all too good reason.
+<figcaption>A modern classic.
 Credit: <a href="https://en.wikipedia.org/wiki/Office_Space">Office Space.</a> <a href="https://gfycat.com/PracticalShockingDorado">Reader Mode.</a>
 </figcaption>

-## Unhappiness Means We Have an Unhealthy Society
+## Your Unhappiness Means We Have an Unhealthy Society

 Our workplaces are riddled with too many bureaucrats, managers, and consultants.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel every time we hear "the virus is getting closer."